Why trailers weave, yaw or snake

 Here are some tips for handling certain situations.

-Move trailer CG forward, reduce trailer weight, increase trailer and towing vehicle tire pressures according to manufacturer’s specification, fit a hitch yaw damper, reduce speed.
+Move trailer CG forward, reduce trailer weight, increase trailer and towing vehicle tyre pressures according to manufacturer’s specification, fit a hitch yaw damper, reduce speed.

 Move trailer CG further towards the rear of the vehicle.

-Increase towing vehicle rear tire pressures, reduce trailer weight.
+Increase towing vehicle rear tyre pressures, reduce trailer weight.

 Trailers and braking

-TSA is a groundbreaking safety feature that should be used in conjunction with proactive driving techniques.
+TSA is a groundbreaking safety feature that should be use in conjunction with proactive driving techniques.
 Here are some additional tips for braking while you drive:

 Whatever trailer type you have on tow, it’s important to check overall braking action as soon as possible.
 Ensure you do so when it is safe and with due consideration to other road users.
 Even light unbraked trailers may affect the overall braking action.
 Testing coupled brakes is also necessary as the trailer may not be proportionally braked and this can result in forces acting on the tow vehicle during braking.